jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Pepper

 A pepper is a fixed value stored separately from the database (preferably in some form of secure storage).
 The pepper is randomly chosen and doesn't change throughout the lifetime of the application.
-An attacker may compromise the database and steal the data there, but without the pepper they will have to spend a lot of effort to decode the hashed passwords.
+An attacker may compromise the database and steal the data there, but without the pepper they will have to spend a lot of brute force effort to find a password and obtain the pepper's value.
 If the pepper is sufficiently strong (e.g. 128 random bits) then it will be impossible.

 The pepper is combined with the password to produce different hash values compared with the previous table: